FIFA Arab Cup

-The FIFA Arab Cup (كأس العرب), or Arab Cup, is an international association football competition organized by FIFA.
-It is held every four years with the participation of senior men's national teams of the Union of Arab Football Associations (UAFA), the governing body for countries in the Arab world.
-The current champion is Algeria, which won its first title at the 2021 tournament in Qatar.
+The FIFA Arab Cup (كأس العرب), often called the Arab Cup, is an international football competition organized by FIFA.
+It is held every four years with the participation of the men's national teams of the Union of Arab Football Associations (UAFA), the governing body for countries in the Arab world.
+The current champion is Morocco, which won its second title at the 2025 tournament in Qatar.

-The championship's inaugural edition was in 1963, held in Lebanon, which was won by Tunisia.
-After having been played in 1964 and 1966, the Arab Cup was halted for almost 20 years, before being contested in 1985.
-The tournament was played five more times until 2012, the last competition organized by the UAFA.
+The Arab Cup's inaugural edition, held in Lebanon in 1963, was won by Tunisia.
+After the 1964 and 1966 editions, the tournament was halted for almost 20 years, before returning in 1985.
+It was held five more times until 2012, which was the last edition organized by the UAFA.
 The 2021 edition was the first organized by FIFA.

-The ten Arab Cup tournaments have been won by six national teams.
-Iraq have won four times; the other Arab Cup winners are Saudi Arabia, with two titles; Algeria, Egypt, Morocco, and inaugural winner Tunisia, with one title each.

-Seven countries have hosted the Arab Cup.
-Kuwait, Qatar and Saudi Arabia have each hosted twice, while Lebanon, Iraq, Jordan and Syria have each hosted once.
-All Arab Cups have been held in Asia.
+The eleven Arab Cup tournaments have been won by six national teams.
+Iraq has won four times, Saudi Arabia and Morocco have each won twice, and Algeria, Egypt, and Tunisia have each won once.
+Qatar has hosted the Arab Cup three times, Kuwait and Saudi Arabia have each hosted twice, and Lebanon, Iraq, Jordan and Syria have each hosted once.

 History

-The initial idea for the conception of an Arab Cup came in 1957 from Lebanese journalist Nassif Majdalani and the Secretary General of the Lebanese Football Association (LFA) Izzat Al Turk.
+The initial idea to establish an Arab Cup came in 1957 from Lebanese journalist Nassif Majdalani and the Secretary General of the Lebanese Football Association (LFA) Izzat Al Turk.
 In 1962, the LFA called for the formal establishment of the tournament through their president Georges Dabbas, who organised a general Arab assembly for the formation of the Arab Cup.
-The first Arab Cup was held in Beirut between April and May 1963, with the participation of five teams.
+The first Arab Cup was held in Beirut in April and May 1963, with the participation of five teams.

-During the 16-year hiatus between 1966 and 1982, the Arab Cup was de facto replaced by the Palestine Cup, which was held three times in the 1970s and then became a youth tournament after the return of the Arab Cup in the 1980s.
+During the 17-year hiatus between 1966 and 1983, the Arab Cup was de facto replaced by the Palestine Cup, which was held three times in the 1970s and then became a youth tournament.

+In the 1980s, the competition returned under the auspices of the Union of Arab Football Associations (UAFA).
 The 1992 Arab Cup was also organised as part of the 1992 Arab Games.

 The 2021 edition was the first edition to be organised by FIFA; the competition was renamed FIFA Arab Cup.
-Following the 2021 final, FIFA President Gianni Infantino announced that FIFA would continue to oversee future editions.
-On 15 May 2024, FIFA announced that Qatar will host the tournament in 2025, 2029 and 2033, and the tournament will follow the principle of an invitational competition not included in the International Match Calendar.
+Following the 2021 final, in which Algeria defeated Tunisia 2–0 to win the tournament, FIFA President Gianni Infantino announced that FIFA would continue to oversee future editions.
+On 15 May 2024, FIFA announced that Qatar would host the tournament in 2025, 2029 and 2033, and the tournament would follow the principle of an invitational competition not included in the International Match Calendar.

+The 2025 edition became the first Arab Cup tournament to surpass one million spectators, reaching a total attendance of 1,236,600.
+Its final, held at Lusail Stadium, drew a record-breaking attendance of 84,517 spectators as Morocco defeated Jordan 3–2 to claim the title.